The weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 Give the seedlings about three weeks in a consistently warm space – at least 70 degrees.
 This gives them a healthy start and helps ensure the danger of frost and cooler nighttime temperatures are over.

-Note that the roots of cucumbers are easily damaged, so handle them gently.
+Note that the roots are easily damaged, so handle them gently.

 If you’re planting from seeds, push several seeds (2-3) about 1 inch into the ground, leave the recommended space, and plant several more seeds.